alexfaisca/sparkx/main/README.md

 ## Memory Benchmarks

-To obtain our memory benchmarking results we made use of a custom `cargo` target which launches the process and records the memory usage frame by frame using `valgrind --tool=massif`, it may be deployed for a given dataset `graph.mtx` located at `datasets/graphs/` at the library's base directory by running:
+To obtain our memory benchmarking results we made use of a custom `cargo` target which launches the process and records the memory usage frame by frame using `valgrind --tool=massif`, it may be deployed for a given dataset `graph.mtx`, in directory `datasets/graphs/` at the library's base directory, by running:
 ```bash
 cargo cache --tool=massif --dataset=../datasets/graphs/graph.mtx -t target_profile
 ```